Home / Practice Areas / Accessory Dwelling Units & illegal units

 Doing unauthorized work or using unlicensed contractors

-We always advise clients not to be penny-wise and a pound foolish by taking shortcuts during the process.
+We always advise clients not to be penny-wise and pound-foolish by taking shortcuts during the process.
 In some cases, we have to retroactively go back to pull permits for work that has been performed without the city's permission.